Hybridious/hybridious_mod/README.md

 > *Created because AndrewH200 pulled out a glass bottle during a pillow fight...*

-A feature-rich MeteorClient addon for Minecraft 1.21.4 that adds essential utilities for survival and exploration.
+A feature-rich MeteorClient addon for Minecraft 1.21.4 that adds essential utilities for stuff.

 ## 📋 Requirements